 Offering Microsoft Defender to clients has numerous benefits for service providers as well.

-- Reduced risk: For clients and their devices, AI and automation capabilities makes it simpler to guard against, identify and quickly respond to cyberthreats.
+For clients and their devices, AI and automation capabilities simplify monitoring, identifying, and quickly responding to cyberthreats.

-- Manage multiple clients at once: When Microsoft Defender is used with Microsoft 365 Lighthouse, you can track security vulnerabilities across your clients and streamline responses and remediation.
+When Microsoft Defender is used with Microsoft 365 Lighthouse, you can track security vulnerabilities across your customer base and streamline responses and remediation.

-Microsoft Defender for Business is available for SMBs as a standalone protection program, or as part of Microsoft 365 Business Premium.
-Suppose your MSP already has clients using Microsoft 365 Business Basic or Standard, access to Microsoft Defender is a great way to upsell clients to Business Premium in order for them to gain access to extra features for device threat protection.
+Different Defender for Office 365 plans apply to different Business or Enterprise SKUs.
+Microsoft Defender for Business is available for SMBs as a standalone protection program, as an add-on, or as part of Microsoft 365 Business Premium.
+If your MSP already has customers using Microsoft 365 Business Basic or Standard, access to Microsoft Defender is a terrific way to upsell clients to Business Premium to gain access to extra features for device threat protection.

 Deliver cybersecurity with an expert partner